+Fortunately, most forms of gonorrhea can be easily treated with antibiotics; however, some forms of drug resistant (incurable) gonorrhea are showing up in the U.S.

-Fortunately, chlamydia can be easily treated with antibiotics.
-But because someone can become reinfected with chlamydia, it's important that you and all of your partners get tested and treated (if you are infected).
+It is important to know that someone can become re-infected with gonorrhea.
+Because of this, it's important that all the sex partners of an infected person get tested and treated (if they are infected).

-People with chlamydia should not have sex until they - and their sex partners - finish treatment.
+People with gonorrhea should not have sex until they - and their sex partners - finish treatment.